"Deliver software frequently..." -- The Agile Manifesto

 - Small batches are more satisfying to the developers, because they get to see their software being used soon after they write it.

-Completing and delivering small batches of work at a time is such an important part of DevOps that we could almost say that every other part of DevOps exists to enable frequent, reliable delivery of small improvements to a piece of software.
+Completing and delivering small batches of work at a time is such an important part of Software Engineering that we could almost say that every other part of Software Engineering exists to enable frequent, reliable delivery of small improvements to a piece of software.

 In older models of software development, it was thought that rapid delivery of software to users meant buggy systems that crashed a lot.
 But studies have repeatedly shown that small, frequent releases mean more reliable software.
 [INSERT STUDY HERE.]